Mendelosdoba/whale-identification-api/README.md

 Note

-The predictions may not always be correct, especially when an image is blurry, distant, or shows an animal that was not included in the training data.
+The predictions may not always be correct, especially when an image is blurry or distant.